German Gref: Minister of Economic Development (2000-2007)

-In January 2022, Gref, Elvira Nabiullina, and other economic advisors delivered to President Putin a report on Western sanctions as well as the effect on the Russian economy if sanctions escalated due to the Russian military buildup on Ukraine's borders.
-Gref is said to have warned of serious economic impacts, but if he was attempting to dissuade Putin from proceeding with further escalation, this failed after the 2022 Russian invasion of Ukraine began a month later.
-In April 2022, Gref was added to the European Union sanctions list "in response to the ongoing unjustified and unprovoked Russian military aggression against Ukraine and other actions undermining or threatening the territorial integrity, sovereignty and independence of Ukraine".

-Work as CEO of Sberbank
+Sberbank CEO

 In November 2007 Gref was elected as president of the state-owned savings bank Sberbank at an extraordinary general meeting.
 Under Gref's leadership, the bank has undergone a number of radical changes aimed at improving its efficiency and corporate culture.

+At various times since he left the civil service he has been a member of the board of directors of such state-owned companies as Gazprom, Aeroflot, Rosneft, Svyazinvest, etc. Until October 2020 he was a member of board of directors of Yandex.

 In 2010, speaking at the Davos Economic Forum, Gref spoke in favor of reducing the state's stake in the capital of Russian banks; in particular, he proposed reducing the state stake in Sberbank from 57.6 percent to 50 percent plus one share.
 In March of the following year, the sale of a 7.58 percent stake in Sberbank was approved by the National Banking Council, and in September 2012 the shares were sold on the stock exchange for $5.22 billion.